AndreWohnsland/CocktailBerry/readme.md

 ## Problems while Running the Program

 All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled, and an info message should be displayed.\
 If in any case any unexpected behaviour occurs, feel free to open an issue.
 Usually, a part of the actions are also logged into the logfiles.
+When submitting an error, please also provide the `logs/debuglog.log` file.

 ## Touchscreen Calibration